joshnothum/portfolio/README.md

-# portfolio
+# Portfolio
-A portfolio page displaying applications and contact information
+A portfolio page using CSS Framework Bulma.